HeikoKramer/linux/vim_notes.md

 ## Until pattern
 Interesting on VimTricks: [Operate until pattern](https://vimtricks.com/p/vimtrick-operate-until-pattern/) <br>
-To try out those methods I've created a test file repeting the sentence: <br>
+To try out those methods I've created a test file repeating the sentence: <br>
 ```sh
 This is a text test to test some vim stuff 12345 blablabla great test file.
 ```